Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Introduction

 \section{Introduction}

 Lattice vibrations, as an elementary excitation of condensed matter, play a fundamental role for the properties of solids.
-Thus, investigations of vibrational modes allow for insights into the dynamical behavior of atomic or molecular systems at the microscopic scale~\cite{Fri07,Eic10,Foer11}.
+Thus, investigations of vibrational modes yield insights into the dynamical behavior of atomic or molecular systems at the microscopic scale~\cite{Fri07,Eic10,Foer11}.
 In this regard, infrared-visible (IR-VIS) sum-frequency generation (SFG) spectroscopy has proven to be a valuable all-optical method~\cite{She14}.
 Besides information about the energy and spectral lineshape of the vibrational excitations, the nonlinear optical character of the technique gives also access to symmetry properties of the investigated system~\cite{She89,She16}.
-Thus, interface- and surface-specific spectra of vibrational modes, e.g. of adsorbed species, can be studied~\cite{Vid05,Nih09}.
+In particular, interface- and surface-specific spectra of vibrational modes, e.g. of surface-adsorbed species, can be studied~\cite{Vid05,Nih09}.
 In addition, time-resolved SFG spectroscopies directly elucidate the energy and phase relaxation dynamics of the vibrational states~\cite{Bon00,Arn10}.\\

 Whereas IR pump-SFG probe spectroscopy is utilized to measure the lifetime $T_1$ of a vibrational population, the dephasing time $T_2$ of the induced polarization can be directly obtained from time-domain SFG spectroscopy~\cite{Ueb97}.
 There, the IR pulse excites a coherent polarization whose decay is subsequently probed by the time-delayed VIS pulse.
 The measured phase relaxation, also called free-induction decay (FID), is linked to the SFG spectrum via Fourier transform~\cite{Hes02}.
 Thus, deviations in the FID affect the spectral response and vice versa.
 Previous IR-VIS SFG studies have investigated the effect of linear and nonlinear optical properties on the static spectra of solid materials~\cite{Bar94,She08} as well as both the frequency- and time-domain response of adsorbate vibrations~\cite{Bon00} and interfacial systems~\cite{Rok03,Bor05}.\\